TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 - The credentials contain a reference to the status list credential contained in the credential's `credentialStatus` property, which can be used by verifiers to check the status of the credential.

 #### Bitstring and Herd Privacy:
-Status credentials use a bitstring which can provide herd privacy for credential holders — in simpler terms this means that many credentials can be represented in a single bitstring, so it is not clear which credential/holder a verifier is requesting information about — this is great for holder privacy!
+Status credentials use a bitstring which can provide herd privacy for credential holders.
+In simpler terms this means that many credentials can be represented in a single bitstring, so it is not clear which credential/holder a verifier is requesting information about which is great for holder privacy.
 </details>

-## Status List Credential:
+## "Credential Status" Credential
 Here is an example of a **status list credential**.
-Note that in addition to being of type `VerifiableCredential`, it also is of type `StatusList2021Credential`.
+Note that in addition to being of type `VerifiableCredential`, it is also of type `StatusList2021Credential`.
 Also note the `credentialSubject.type` property is set to `Status2021`:

 ```json
 {